-Here in Connecticut, we have the good fortune of having Beer’d, Steady Habit, New England Brewing, Kent Falls, and Lasting Brass who all certainly know how to nail this type of beer.
-I’ve had winners from Outer Light and Stubborn Beauty as well.
+Here in Connecticut, we have the good fortune of having a bunch of single-hop masters who all certainly know how to nail this type of beer.
+(Insider secret: a bunch of “single-hopped” beers are not actually single-hopped.)

 And I’ve had a few clunkers… soapy, oily, overly bitter, overly sweet single-hopped beers.

 Then there are the boring, middling, “why did they bother” single-hopped beers.
 I’m sorry to say that the Black Hog series seems to fall into this category.
 Or at least they did at the outset.

 I think it’s fair to compare a few beers here.
 We’ve all had NEBCO’s Supernaut and Steady Habit’s Method IPA.
 (Or at least y’all should have had them.)
 They are Mosaic IPA’s.
 And they are wonderful, delicious, perfectly crafted single-hopped ales.
 The Black Hog effort simply doesn’t match up.

 I’ve also had an all-Chinook IPA from Lasting Brass.
 Again, it was superior in every way to the THC version. timing of hop additions, malts, yeast strains, water quality… these things matter.
 And while Black Hog’s beers weren’t/aren’t terrible or even “bad,” they just aren’t remotely exciting.